pip-services/pip-services-docs/content/en/golang/mqtt/connect/mqtt_connection_resolver.md

 ### Constructors

 #### NewMqttConnectionResolver
-Method are creates a new instance of connection resolver component.
+Creates a new instance of connection resolver component.

 > NewMqttConnectionResolver() [*MqttConnectionResolver]()